CenturyLinkCloud/PublicKB/Servers/using-runner-to-configure-disks-on-bare-metal-servers.md

 ### Overview

-Customers who build particular Bare Metal server types have the ability to customize the configuration using both JBOD (HBA) and RAID modes.
-For those customers who would like an automated process to configure disks on Bare Metal (see below for prerequisites), please follow the instructions below.
+Customers who build particular Bare Metal server types (see below for prerequisites), have the ability to customize the configuration using both JBOD (HBA) and RAID modes.
+For those customers who would like an automated process to configure all disks on your Bare Metal server into one RAID set or JBOD, please follow the instructions below.

-If you'd prefer a more hands on approach, you can follow the step-by-step instructions in the [Configure the RAID controller on Bare Metal servers](../Servers/configuring-raid-on-bare-metal-servers.md) KB article.
+If you'd prefer to carve the disks up in more of a custom fashion, such as multiple RAID sets or something more complicated, you can follow the step-by-step instructions in the [Configure the RAID controller on Bare Metal servers](../Servers/configuring-raid-on-bare-metal-servers.md) KB article.

 ### Prerequisites